mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## Receiving an IP packet {#receiving}

-When the MASQUE proxy receives an incoming IP packet, it checks if the source and destination IP maps to an active forwarding connection.
+When the MASQUE proxy receives an incoming IP packet, it checks if the source and destination IP address maps to an active forwarding connection.
 If one or more mappings exists, it further checks if this mapping contains additional identifier information as provided by the Conn-ID Header of the CONNECT-IP request.
 If this field maps as well, the IP payload is forwarded